artifishall/laratie/README.md

 --provider
 --routes
 --middleware
+--model
 --class
 --exceptions
 --key
+--request
 ```
 If you have your own custom `stubKey` then you can choose `--key` for create package resource and value will be your stubKey.

 ### Package Root Directory
 If you need to change your all packages root directory then Open `config/tie.php` and update `root` directory path.
 ```
 'root'          => base_path('packages'), // Base directory
 ```